 “Thank you girls, see you very soon.

 It touches my heart.
 When you’re around her, it’s hard to know Oceane even recognizes you, but she does, and she’s not good with family members in two places.
 She likes her tribe in one spot, despite not exchanging a word with most of us.
-For her, presence is far more important than chat.
+For her, presence is far more important than patter.